cmerwin3/Adventure_Project/README.md

 }
 ```

+### Unit Testing
+To ensure that the logic is followed in my program I have included test suites focuesed on the more dynamic asspects of my code.
+To execute the tests run the following command in a terminal: pytest

 ## Versions
 - V1 (Current)- Initial release includes Storyboards, Combat, Game Data structure, and Automated NPCs.
 - V2 - Adding Spells, Items, more combat options, and a full story line.
-- V3 - Restructre the game into a customizable experiance where the user can input their own scripts and images to create their own adventure.
+- V3 - Restructure the game into a customizable experiance where the user can input their own scripts and images to create unique adventures.

 ## Author
 ### Cameron Merwin